Executive Director, Sundance Institute

 A graduate of Harvard, Putnam studied theatre and began her career working for Williamstown Theater Festival, McCarter Theater, Arena Stage, the ART, and others.
 She lives in Los Angeles with her husband and two children.

-Cathy Schulman, a Best Picture Academy Award®-winning producer and veteran film executive, is the president and CEO of Welle Entertainment, a film and television production and finance company that opened its doors earlier this year.
-Welle Entertainment is co-ventured with Primary Wave Entertainment.
+Cathy Schulman, a Best Picture Academy Award® winning producer and veteran film executive, is the president and CEO of Welle Entertainment, a film and television production and finance company that opened its doors in 2017.
 Schulman was most recently the Head of Production for STX Entertainment.
 Having joined the company as one of its initial senior executives, Schulman managed an annual twelve picture slate.
-Recent films under Schulman’s purview include the summer 2016 hit Bad Moms, written and directed by The Hangover’s Jon Lucas and Scott Moore and starring Mila Kunis, Kristen Bell and Christina Applegate; and the critical darling The Edge of Seventeen, written and directed by Kelly Freemon Craig, who is nominated for a 2017 DGA Award, and starring Woody Harrelson and Hailee Steinfeld, for whom it garnered a Golden Globe nomination.
-Her new projects include The Space Between Us, directed by Peter Chelsom and starring Gary Oldman and Asa Butterfield; and The Foreigner, directed by Martin Campbell and starring Pierce Brosnan and Jackie Chan.
+Recent films under Schulman’s purview include the Summer 2016 hit Bad Moms, written and directed by The Hangover’s Jon Lucas and Scott Moore and starring Mila Kunis, Kristen Bell and Christina Applegate; and the critical darling The Edge of Seventeen, written and directed by Kelly Freemon Craig, and starring Woody Harrelson and Hailee Steinfeld, for whom it garnered a Golden Globe nomination.
 Under her own Bull’s Eye Entertainment banner, Schulman produced Crash, directed by Paul Haggis and starring Sandra Bullock, Don Cheadle, Matt Dillon and Terrence Howard.
 In addition to Schulman receiving the film’s Best Picture Oscar in 2006, Crash received Academy Awards for Best Original Screenplay and Best Editing.
 Among many of the notable films Schulman has produced are Horns, Voices, Bernie, Soul Surfer, Thumbsucker, and The Illusionist.
 She also developed and arranged the financing for Martin Scorsese's Gangs of New York.

 Executive Director, Women In Film Los Angeles